The latest news, announcements, and opportunities from the American Theatre Archive Project:

 COST: The Program currently costs $1000: $600 covers archivist/documentarian stipends, and $400 goes toward archival supplies (boxes, hard drives, etc.) for the theatre company and applications for the Program can be submitted at any time.

-In recent years, ATAP has been able to offer a grant to one theatre company a year to cover the cost of this Initiation Program.
+In recent years, ATAP has been able to occasionally offer a grant to one theatre company a year to cover the cost of this Initiation Program.
 Theatre companies interested in applying for this grant should indicate this on their application, and ensure their application is received by the annual grant deadline.
-The next grant deadline is expected to fall in the autumn of 2017.
+Future grant announcements will be publicized and posted on this website.

 Participation in the ATAP Initiation Program is dependent on funding and the availability of trained archivists and documentarians in your area.